P25 Phase 2 boosts supported voice channels

-Requiring a new communications solution to support and consolidate an AMI upgrade with their SCADA control, Navopache Electric Cooperative engaged MiMOMax Wireless to supply a high capacity network in locations without a microwave backbone in their New Mexico and Arizona service area.
+Requiring a new communications solution to support and consolidate an AMI upgrade with their SCADA control, Navopache Electric Cooperative engaged Mimomax to supply a high capacity network in locations without a microwave backbone in their New Mexico and Arizona service area.

 With their existing AMI backhaul nearing end-of-life, Navopache Electric was looking for a vendor who could provide a private communications solution in 700MHz.
 The new network would need to offer the bandwidth required to be able to manage both the AMI backhaul and mission critical SCADA communications simultaneously.